sul-dlss-labs/estimation/template.md

 * Estimate requested: **(date)**
 * Reason: **the rationale for how the estimate will be used/valued**

-Add enough information here to contextualize any information stated below, or a link to a document with more info, etc.
+Add enough information here to contextualize any details given below, and/or links to an ADR, a document with more info, etc.

 ## Scope Assumptions / Constraints